It’s Joe Flaherty’s birthday, or it would have been. He would have turned 85 today. He was the oldest of the SCTV group.

 Variety’s obituary here.

-Last year, Joe became the third of the five original male cast members to pass away, following John Candy and Harold Ramis.
+Joe became the third of the seven original cast members to pass away, following John Candy and Harold Ramis.
+Catherine O’Hara recently became the fourth to pass.
 Only two of the guys are still with us: Eugene Levy and Dave Thomas.
-The other two living members are the females, Andrea Martin and Catherine O’Hara.
-That cast is pictured below.
+The other living member is Andrea Martin, who went on to a pretty good career in film and TV, but really found her niche as a huge Broadway star (6 Tony nominations, with two wins).
+Levy and Martin are still working constantly, but Dave Thomas has sort of dropped off the radar lately.

 Although SCTV was originally a Canadian show, that original cast featured three Americans: Ramis (Chicago), Martin (Portland, Maine) and Flaherty (Pittsburgh).
 That was the maximum allowed, because the rules prevalent at the time demanded that at least 50% of the performers had to be Canadian.